oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-ebs-lz/readme.md

                 "compartment_ocid": "ocid1.compartment.oc1..aaaaaaaaxzexampleocid",
                 "statements": [
-                    "allow group ebslz-ebs-mgt-admin-group, ebslz-ebs-prod-admin-group, ebslz-ebs-nprod-admin-group to read virtual-network-family in compartment ebslz-network-cmp", "allow group ebslz-ebs-mgt-admin-group, ebslz-ebs-prod-admin-group, ebslz-ebs-nonprod-admin-groupto use vnics in compartment ebslz-network-cmp", "allow group ebslz-ebs-mgt-admin-group, ebslz-ebs-prod-admin-group, ebslz-ebs-nprod-admin-group to manage private-ips in compartment ebslz-network-cmp", "allow group ebslz-ebs-mgt-admin-group, ebslz-ebs-prod-admin-group, ebslz-ebs-nonprod-admin-groupto use subnets in compartment ebslz-network-cmp", "allow group ebslz-ebs-mgt-admin-group, ebslz-ebs-prod-admin-group, ebslz-ebs-nprod-admin-group to use network-security-groups in compartment ebslz-network-cmp"
+                    "allow group ebslz-ebs-mgt-admin-group, ebslz-ebs-prod-admin-group, ebslz-ebs-nprod-admin-group to read virtual-network-family in compartment ebslz-network-cmp", "allow group ebslz-ebs-mgt-admin-group, ebslz-ebs-prod-admin-group, ebslz-ebs-nonprod-admin-group to use vnics in compartment ebslz-network-cmp", "allow group ebslz-ebs-mgt-admin-group, ebslz-ebs-prod-admin-group, ebslz-ebs-nprod-admin-group to manage private-ips in compartment ebslz-network-cmp", "allow group ebslz-ebs-mgt-admin-group, ebslz-ebs-prod-admin-group, ebslz-ebs-nonprod-admin-group to use subnets in compartment ebslz-network-cmp", "allow group ebslz-ebs-mgt-admin-group, ebslz-ebs-prod-admin-group, ebslz-ebs-nprod-admin-group to use network-security-groups in compartment ebslz-network-cmp"
                 ]
             },